 And what’s more, I spend time there.
-I read about your successes, ogle over your beautiful imagery and professional photography, imagine the better world you are promising through the powerful work your environmental organization does.
+I read about your successes, ogle over your beautiful imagery and imagine the better world you are promising through the powerful work of your environmental organization.

 Or… perhaps I got your fundraising letter in the mail, decided I wanted to donate but didn’t want to use a stamp.
 So I find the cleverly placed website address on your letter.

 A donate page that is a blank white hole.

 The basics are there and it is physically possible I could fill it out and click “Donate.”
 All I have to do is put in my name, credit card information and the amount I want to donate.
 Easy, yes?